 Deploying a Compose-based app to a Kubernetes cluster¶

-MKE enables deploying Docker Compose files to Kubernetes clusters.
-Starting in
+You can use MKE to deploy Docker Compose files to Kubernetes clusters.
+To do

 Create a Kubernetes app from a Compose file¶